Golden Developing Solutions, I - GuruFocus.com

-We are pleased to announce we have closed our first acquisition.
-This is 1 of 2 parts of the first transaction.
-The team worked exhausting hours this past weekend to get everything done.
+We are pleased to announce we have closed our second acquisition.
+This is 2 of 2 parts of the first transaction.
+The 2 companies have been transitioned into one location.
+Revenues is expected $25mil per year +/- from this location.

-"We are excited to complete this important first step.
-The new team harmonizes perfectly with the culture we bring.
-They are extremely excited for our path forward.
-A special thanks to them and all shareholders who have been patient through the process", says Stavros Triant, Golden Developing Solutions, Inc CEO.
+"We are very pleased with the past 5 days of incredible work.
+We officially begin a new era as a company, our mission is in full gear.
+The momentum is felt by all involved.
+Thank you to all supporters, investors, shareholders, team members, etc…", says Stavros Triant, Golden Developing Solutions, Inc CEO.

+We are looking forward to our follow on projects as they are moving along at an efficient pace.
+We will also update our roadmap soon with new and exciting things!

 Forward-Looking Statements